openjs-foundation/cross-project-council/governance/CPC_BOARD_DIRECTOR_EXPECTATIONS.md

 While the Board aspires to meet in-person at least once per year, face-to-face attendance is not mandatory.
 If a Director cannot secure funding from their organization to attend, or if the schedule does not work, the Foundation provides the ability to dial in.

-Estimated time commitment per month for Community Directors:
+Estimated time commitment per month for CPC Directors:

 *   Board/committee meetings: 2-3 hours
 *   CPC meetings: 4-5 hours